Farmersville Community Abattoir Ltd.

 Bookings:

 It’s a good idea to book your livestock well in advance to receive your optimal date for processing.
 For pigs, it is a good idea to request dates when you receive your piglets, especially if you’re looking for Fall availability.
 Please note that for the safety of our staff and the welfare of the animals, we cannot process mature bulls or beef over 1,800 lbs of live weight.
 We have a 1-ton hoist, and heavy beef is too hard on our equipment and rail system.
-For the safety of our staff, we cannot process pigs over 400 lbs of live weight.
-Failure to disclose this information at the time of booking or confirming the space the week before will result in having to turn your animals away on the scheduled processing date.
+For the safety of our staff, and the humane stunning of your pig, we cannot process pigs over 400 lbs of live weight.
+Failure to disclose this information at the time of booking or confirming the space the week before processing will result in having to turn your animals away on the scheduled processing date.

 To book spaces or discuss availability, please contact Sarah at 613-924-0400 or info@farmersvilleabattoir.com.
 We currently do not require a deposit.
 However, if there has been a previous history of either late cancellations or no-shows, a deposit may be required.